shubhammukherjee17/shubhammukherjee17/README.md

 - 🤝 I’m looking for help with [AI Powered Projects](https://github.com/shubhammukherjee17/LangChain-Python)

-- 👨‍💻 All of my projects are available at [https://shubhammukherjee.in/](https://shubhammukherjee.in/)
+- 👨‍💻 All of my projects are available at [Shubham Mukherjee](https://shubhammukherjee.in/](https://shubhammukherjee.in/)

-- 📝 I regularly write articles on [https://shubhammukherjee.in/](https://shubhammukherjee.in/)
+- 📝 I regularly write articles on [Shubham Mukherjee](https://shubhammukherjee.in/)

 - 💬 Ask me about **Java, Python, AI, ML, DL**

 - 📫 How to reach me **mukherjeeshubham18@gmail.com**

-- 📄 Know about my experiences https://tinyurl.com/shubham-mukherjee
+- 📄 Know about my experiences [Resume] (https://tinyurl.com/shubham-mukherjee)

 <h3 align="left">Connect with me:</h3>
 <p align="left">